nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/automation/automation-scripting.md

         date: '2015-05-25 15:38'
         message: ''
         version: '1'
 ---

 Automation Scripting is a Nuxeo module which provides ability to create and contribute Automation chain/operation in JavaScript.

-{{{multiexcerpt 'disabling-feature' page='branding'}}}

 {{#> callout type='info' heading='Nuxeo University'}}
 Watch the related courses on Nuxeo University